The University of Newcastle

 Courses included

-community health and tracking activity in social networks, to understanding our environment and climate change, data scientists are increasingly in demand.
-Data Scientists create and use various tools and frameworks to understand and analyse patterns in data, then communicate their findings to others.
-These findings are then communicated to inform decision making and business strategies across a broad range of industries.
+Many of today’s problems rely on understanding and analysing data to solve them.
+From community health and tracking activity in social networks, to understanding our environment and climate change, data scientists are increasingly in demand.
+Data scientists create and use a variety of tools and frameworks to examine patterns in data.
+These findings are then communicated to inform decision making and business strategy.

 Applied artificial intelligence including machine intelligence, big data, data security, data wrangling and visualisation, programming, statistical modelling.